abner/flutter_js/README.md

 Uses Javascript Core in Android and IOS.
 We got the JavascriptCore bindings from this amazing package.
 But, by default we provides QuickJS as the javascript runtime on Android because it provides a smaller footprint.
-Also our library adds support to ConsoleLog, SetTimeout, Xhr, Fetch and Promises.
+Also our library adds support to ConsoleLog, SetTimeout, Xhr, Fetch and Promises to be used in the scripts evaluation and allows your Flutter app to provide dartFunctions as channels through `onMessage` function to be called inside your javascript code.